Certified Public Accountant Act

 Article 65

-(Disciplinary Matters Requiring Filing of an Information)
+(Disciplinary Matters Requiring Filing of Information)

 When the CPA Discipline Committee discovers a suspected crime in the course of handling a disciplinary matter, it shall file an information.